 Stored inside our minds are characters we've absorbed from books, movies, and life.
 We draw from this arsenal of personalities when we create characters for roleplaying games, and we often assign gender based on the typical roles we've seen men and women play.
 While this can lead to some amazing characters, it can also result in unintended limitations and predictability.
 It can be interesting to examine the characters you've created to see which patterns stand out.

-Making an excel spreadsheet with information like gender, class, level, and such can help show trends you might miss if you're just working from memory.
+Making a spreadsheet with information like gender, class, level, and such can help show trends you might miss if you're just working from memory.
 Have a look at the simple numbers first: how many men and women are there?
 If one gender greatly outnumbers the other, it might be because you have a default NPC that fills common roles with one gender.
 Examine how powerful or active male characters are compared to females.
 And then consider whether you've portrayed most females according to the stereotypes of the maid, the mother, and the crone.

 The maid is often the young, beautiful sex symbol.
 In this guise, her major functions are being pretty, fertile, and available; she's usually a goal to be pursued or a prize to be won.
 She might be able to show a little moxy and play "hard to get," but that will only last for so long.
 She might be a naive figure to be protected, instead, in which case, the goal is to safeguard her.
 In either case, she's meant to be pleasant to look at and deal with, so she'll go along with what others want.
 The maid shows up in a lot of Dungeons and Dragons games as tavern wenches and princesses.
 She tends to be valuable only through their relationships with others and doesn't really have much agency of her own.